ga-wdi-boston/wdi_7_jquery_demo_ajax/Readme.md

 * [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)

-### Objectives.
+## Objectives.
-1. Show a Standalone Javascript Client implemented using Ajax.
+1. Create a Standalone Javascript Client implemented using Ajax.
 	This is a Single Page Application (SPA) that will use a JSON API to 	persist data.
-2. Show the JQuery Ajax methods.
+2. Use the JQuery Ajax methods.
+3. Understand the asynchronous nature of Ajax.
-3. Learn about the JQuery Ajax global handlers.
+3. Understand how JQuery Ajax global handlers ar typically used.
-4. How to create resources using Ajax Post.
+4. Understand how to create resources using Ajax Post.

 ## Startup the Rails JSON Articles API/Service.
  Make sure you have the Articles API running on port 3000.